leafo/sightreading.training/static/guides/ear_training.md

 The timing of the notes is not considered, only the pitches you play are checked.
-You can skip the melody by clicking *Next Melody* or hear it again by clicking *Repeat meldoy*.
+You can skip the melody by clicking *Next Melody* or hear it again by clicking *Repeat melody*.
 You can trigger the melody to repeat also by using any of the sliders, knobs, or pedals on your MIDI controller.

 The following options are available: